Estate Planning Articles and Reports

 A comprehensive Living Trust Estate Plan can help your family avoid probate, reduce estate taxes, and protect assets from nursing home costs.
 To learn more, read this article and consider visiting our office for a free, no-obligation consultation.

 Learn how a new tax concept allows a surviving spouse to claim their deceased spouse’s unused estate tax exemption.
-A surviving spouse could effectively have up to a $22 million dollar exemption!
+A surviving spouse could effectively have over a $23 million dollar exemption!

 Learn how a unique technique can protect an inheritance for your children after you pass away.